chrisemoulton/factual-java-driver/README.md

 ## More Crosswalk Examples

-	// Query for Crosswalk data for The Stand, but for just the Loopt namespace:
+    // Get Loopt's Crosswalk data for a specific Places entity, using its Factual ID:
+    CrosswalkResponse resp = factual.fetch("places",
-	CrosswalkQuery q = new CrosswalkQuery()
+        new CrosswalkQuery()
-	.factualId("97598010-433f-4946-8fd5-4a6dd1639d77") // The Stand restaurant
+          .factualId("97598010-433f-4946-8fd5-4a6dd1639d77")
-	.only("loopt");
+          .only("loopt"));

-	// Query for Crosswalk data for The Stand using its Foursquare ID CrosswalkQuery q = new CrosswalkQuery()
+    // Get all Crosswalk data for a specific Places entity, using its Foursquare ID CrosswalkResponse resp = factual.fetch("places",
+        new CrosswalkQuery()
           .namespace("foursquare")
-	.namespaceId("4ae4df6df964a520019f21e3");  // Foursquare's id for The Stand

-	// Limit the above Query to ONLY return Yelp.com's Crosswalk data for The Stand: q.only("yelp");
+          .namespaceId("4ae4df6df964a520019f21e3"));

 # Exception Handling